kaevans/aad-dotnet-multiple-apis/README.md

 tenant | The Azure AD tenant name | blueskyabove.onmicrosoft.com
 roleAssignmentGuid | A guid that uniquely identifies the assignment of a user to a role. | b1b9fffc-112e-4d14-b0d5-611b16222c05

 ## Running the solution locally
 If you want to run the solution locally, update the web.config file with the `ida:ClientSecret` value for your app registration and set the `deployType` appSetting value to `local`.

+## Troubleshooting
+The deployment from GitHub to the web app occasionally fails.
+Go to the Azure Portal, find the web app, go to the Deployment Center, and re-deploy the app.
+And if you figure out why it doesn't consistently deploy, feel free to submit a pull request.